 Lee Seng Gee (b.
-25 June 1921, Singapore - ), long-standing Chairman of the Lee Foundation and the Lee Rubber Group, is known for his many charitable and philanthropic contributions towards education, the underprivileged and the arts.
-He continues the legacy of giving set by his father, Lee Kong Chian, and his maternal grandfather, Tan Kah Kee.
+25 June 1921, Singapore–d.
+10 May 2016, Singapore), longstanding chairman of the Lee Foundation and the Lee Rubber Group, was known for his many charitable and philanthropic contributions towards education, the underprivileged and the arts.
+He continued the legacy of giving set by his father, Lee Kong Chian, and his maternal grandfather, Tan Kah Kee.

-The eldest of five children, Lee began his education at the age of four-and-a-half in the Sin Chew Kindergarten at Tanjong Pagar.
+The eldest of five children, Lee began his education at the age of four-and-a-half at Sin Chew Kindergarten in Tanjong Pagar.
 He then enrolled into two primary schools because his parents wanted to him to have a bilingual education.
-So he would attend the Anglo Chinese Primary School, an English-medium school, in the morning, followed by the Tao Nan School, a Chinese-medium school, in the afternoon.
+He attended the Anglo Chinese Primary School, an English-medium school, in the morning, followed by the Tao Nan School, a Chinese-medium school, in the afternoon.
 This practice continued through to his secondary school days when he studied at the Anglo Chinese School, and the Industrial and Commercial Continuation School.
 As a student, he helped in raising funds for the China Relief Fund, a war effort headed by his grandfather, Tan Kah Kee, that supported China's resistance against Japan.

-In 1939, Lee traveled to the United States at the age of 18 to read Economics at the University of Pennsylvania where he graduated in 1943.
-He then obtained his Masters in Business Administration from the Wharton Business School in 1944.
+In 1939, Lee travelled to the United States at the age of 18 to read economics at the University of Pennsylvania and graduated in 1943.
+He then obtained a Master in Business Administration degree from the Wharton Business School in 1944.
 In the same year, he married his first wife, the late Lora Tong, with whom he had four children.
 Tong was the daughter of the first prime minister of the Republic of China, Tang Shao-yi.
 Lee was in the midst of his doctorate programme when he was called back to Singapore in 1946 to rebuild the family business after the war.